mchelen/tonyscelfo.com/_posts/2009-04-27-save-all-of-your-bash-history.md

-/2009/04/save-all-of-your-bash-history.html
+---

-Save all of your bash history
+title: Save all of your bash history
+layout: default
+alias: /2009/04/save-all-of-your-bash-history.html
+---

 The greatest workflow change I've made to improve productivity is to save every single command I enter into my terminal.